Knowledge today is confused with information. We have mountains of information and scarcely any knowledge. What we desperately need is knowledge.

 A different aspect of information is the information that comes from reporting, say news, or from the internet more generally, or from a friend(-of-a-friend), or your brother-in-law's ex-wife's hairdresser's sister: from people reporting what they saw or think or heard, or sharing what they (think they) know.
 This too can be argued about, rejected, disputed and disproved.

-The glut of information we’ve collected over the past 500 years has made our lives much more convenient and has brought many blessings, but it’s not necessarily made our lives better.
+The glut of information we’ve collected over the past 500 years has made our lives much more convenient and has brought many blessings, but it’s not made our lives obviously better.
 All this information, after all, has led to ‘The Age of Anxiety.’
-Look at this chart below from Google showing the frequency of words in our literary output.
-Look what has happened since our information (and pseudo-information) has exploded in size, along with countless contradictory pieces of information and points of view, since the introduction of computers in (say) the 80s and 90s.
+Our outer world is better in many respects; but our inner world is filled with more fear, confusion, anxiety, and loneliness.